Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_inventory_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_inventory_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_inventory_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_inventory_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_inventory_timer_ - Default: 15 - Time between inventory swaps.

 ## That Doesn't Sound Right